JetAmerica

-Sun America, Inc., d/b/a JetAmerica, was a proposed American low-cost scheduled public charter airline headquartered in unincorporated Pinellas County, Florida.
+Sun America, Inc., doing business as JetAmerica, was a proposed American low-cost scheduled public charter airline headquartered in unincorporated Pinellas County, Florida.
 On March 10, 2009, the airline announced a number of public scheduled charter flights from underutilized airports to Newark and Minneapolis–St. Paul using a Miami Air International Boeing 737-800 to begin on June 30, 2009.
 On May 27, 2009, the airline held its first press conference at Toledo Express Airport, Ohio, announcing its first focus city and the start of flight operations on July 13, 2009.
-The airline announced the station markets of Lansing, Michigan; Melbourne, Florida; Minneapolis, Minnesota; Newark, New Jersey; South Bend, Indiana; and Toledo, Ohio.
-The airline also publicly stated it was evaluating service to Baltimore, Maryland; Charleston, West Virginia Chicago Midway, Illinois; Rockford, Illinois; Cincinnati, Columbus, and Dayton, Ohio; Greensboro, North Carolina; Hartford, Connecticut; Pittsburgh, Pennsylvania; and Clearwater, Florida.
+The airline announced the station markets of Lansing, Michigan, Melbourne, Florida, Minneapolis, Minnesota, Newark, New Jersey, South Bend, Indiana, and Toledo, Ohio.
+The airline also publicly stated it was evaluating service to Baltimore, Maryland, Charleston, West Virginia, Chicago Midway, Illinois, Rockford, Illinois, Cincinnati, Columbus, and Dayton, Ohio, Greensboro, North Carolina, Hartford, Connecticut, Pittsburgh, Pennsylvania, and Clearwater, Florida.
 The airline later delayed the start of service to August 14, 2009.
 However, JetAmerica did not begin service as it was unable to finalize slots at Newark.

 On July 18, 2009, the company announced suspension of operations, with refunds to customers who had already bought tickets.

-Original idea – Air Azul
+Air Azul

-The chairman of Sun America, the "parent company" of JetAmerica, is investor Steve Schoen who also was involved as a primary investor of the failed Southeast Airlines; another low-cost carrier which declined into bankruptcy after concerns about improper record keeping and maintenance issues arose.
-Steve Schoen put up no money in this most recent business endeavor and was able to convince other investors to put up all the seed money for JetAmerica.
+Steve Schoen, the chairman of Sun America, the parent company of JetAmerica, was a primary investor of the failed Southeast Airlines, another low-cost carrier which declined into bankruptcy following concerns of improper recordkeeping and maintenance issues.
+Steve Schoen did not invest money in the endeavor but convinced other investors to put up the seed money for JetAmerica.

-JetAmerica had planned to operate under the name Air Azul, but on May 4, 2009, the company changed its name to Jet America, citing internal changes including no longer being associated with Sun Country Airlines.
-Concerns were addressed that its name was too similar to a Brazilian airline (Azul Brazilian Airlines) started by former JetBlue founder, David Neeleman.
+JetAmerica had planned to operate under the name Air Azul, but on May 4, 2009, the company changed its name to JetAmerica, citing internal changes including no longer being associated with Sun Country Airlines.
+Concerns were addressed that its name was too similar to a Brazilian airline (Azul Brazilian Airlines) founded by former JetBlue founder, David Neeleman.

 The airline also had partnered with Locair to provide Fairchild Metro service between Somerset, Kentucky, and Nashville, Tennessee.
-This agreement however was terminated earlier in 2009 when the business plan was changed to the JetAmerica idea.
+This agreement, however, was terminated earlier in 2009, when the business plan was changed to the JetAmerica idea.

 Air Azul had planned flights to Newark, Baltimore, and various midwestern cities.
 The Baltimore flights were dropped after Air Azul suspended flights in April 2009 and was renamed JetAmerica.